georgepar/grnet_guide/README.md

 caffe2/201809 is for pytorch.
 There are also some tensorflow modules.
 You can see all available modules if you run module avail.

-There is also the slp/0.1.0 module which loads some useful tools that did not exist in the system like nltk, gensim, librosa and ekphrasis, curtesy of @geopar.
+There is also the slp/0.1.0 module which loads some useful tools that did not exist in the system like nltk, gensim, librosa and ekphrasis, courtesy of @geopar.

 You normally won't need to change this section except if you want tensorflow.